 - Sprain and Strain Injuries

 To limit the risks of making an administrative error in the filing of your workers’ compensation claim, speak with one of our experienced attorneys.
-Contact the Raleigh workers’ compensation lawyers of Law Office of Sam Scudder at (252) 222-0227.
+Contact the Morehead City workers’ compensation lawyers of Law Office of Sam Scudder at (252) 222-0227.
 If you work in North Carolina, we work for you.